hse-project/rfcs/rfcs/hse/0002-late-commit-structure.md

 "struct c0_kvmultiset" objects long enough to be considered for ingest into cN.
 Uncommitted kv-tuples do not yet have sequence numbers.
-If they were ingested into cN and later assigned a sequence number, the assigned number would be higher than sequence numbers for other unrelated kv-tuples that have not yet been ingested into cN.
+If they were ingested into cN and later assigned a sequence number, the assigned number would be higher than sequence numbers for other kv-tuples that have not yet been ingested into cN.
 This would violate the invariant.

 ## Requirements